20

 1

 • I used to use HexEdit years ago and, if I recall correctly, it loads the entire file into memory when opening it.
 For very large files, of course, that is undesirable.
 I have since switched to HxD for this reason.
 I also notice that the website is not currently responding.
-Jul 30, 2020 at 22:35
+Commented Jul 30, 2020 at 22:35

 4